-Cloth diapering is having a bit of a comeback at the moment!
+Here’s a fully loaded cloth diapering guide, since cloth diapers have had a bit of a comeback!
 Perhaps it’s because parents are becoming more aware of the chemicals in disposable diapers, or maybe it’s that cloth diapers are easier to use than ever.
 They’ve come a long way since the days of our parents and grandparents.

-The decision to cloth diaper can be intimidating, but this guide will cover your questions & help you determine if it’s a good fit for you.
+The decision to cloth diaper can be intimidating, but this cloth diapering guide will cover your questions and help you determine if it’s a good fit for you.

 The Benefits of Cloth Diapering

 From less toxic chemicals to cute patterns, cloth diapers have a lot going for them:

 - Less chemicals: disposable diapers use chemicals to bleach them white, make them super absorbent, and mask odors.
 Many of these chemicals have been termed as toxic by the EPA.

 - Less waste: disposable diapers are big contributors to landfills as they take a long time to decompose.
 It’s been estimated that one baby in disposable diapers equals one ton of waste in the local landfill.

 - More cost effective: the cost of disposable diapers adds up over time (averages around $2,000), whereas a set of cloth diapers can be reused for years and bought for as little as $500.

 - Less leaks & blowouts: because most cloth diapers have well-fitted elastic around the legs and waist there are fewer leaks & messy blowouts are rare.

 - Less rashes: rashes happen rarely or never with cloth diapers